DrugAI/ACNet/index.md

 #### Data Collection
 The data of ACNet are collected from publicly available database ChEMBL (version 28).
-Over 17 million of activities, each of which records the binding affinity of a molecule against a target, are screened by the rules shown in Fig.~\ref{fig:ACNet}.
+Over 17 million of activities, each of which records the binding affinity of a molecule against a target, are screened by the rules shown in Fig.1.
 Referring to the rules in previous work, compounds trialed against single human targets (organism = Homo sapiens) in direct interaction binding assays (assay_type = B, relationship_type = D) at highest assay confidence (confidence_score = 9) are reserved to construct the benchmark.
 Assay-independent equilibrium constants ($pK_i$ values) are used as the potency measurement.
 Salt compounds are discarded.